Repair or Sell As-Is? How to Price a Fire Damaged Home for Both Scenarios

 • Minor Damage: This might include cosmetic smoke damage or small, contained kitchen fires.
 The structure is sound, and the home is likely still habitable or requires only minimal work to be safe.

-• Moderate Damage: The fire was contained to one specific room or area.
-This level typically requires drywall replacement, new flooring, and perhaps some electrical work, but the “bones” of the house are intact.
+• Moderate Damage: The fire was restricted to a particular room or area.
+This stage usually requires drywall installation, new flooring, and possibly some electrical tasks, but the “structure” of the home remains solid.

-• Severe Damage: The fire spread to the attic, roof, or multiple rooms.
-The structural integrity of the framing or foundation is compromised.
-In this state, the property is likely uninhabitable and may even be condemned.
+• Severe Damage: The fire spread to the attic, rooftop, or several rooms.
+The framing or foundation’s structural integrity is weakened.
+In this condition, the property is probably unlivable and could be deemed unfit for use.

 Scenario A: Pricing for a Post-Repair Sale